alandoyle/alandoyle.com/content/en/posts/2025-08-08-proxmox-upgrade-to-latest-version.md

 # Step 3: Update the current Node

-With all that preperation complete we can noww upgrade to the latest "Trixie" based versions of Proxmox.
+With all that preparation complete we can now upgrade to the latest "Trixie" based versions of Proxmox.
 To do this simply run the following commands from a Shell as **root**

 ```bash
 /usr/bin/apt update